-Airs Mondays at Midnight on WQXR
+Airs Sundays at 11 pm on WQXR

 Celebrating more than twenty-five years on the air, Pipedreams is the only weekly radio program that explores the full range of the art and potential of the pipe organ.

 Each week, Pipedreams host Michael Barone shares selected organ works and performances, and in doing so, encourages listeners to engage both their ears and imaginations to gain greater appreciation of this instrument.
 He talks with composers, organists, organ builders and restorers.
 The show features brand new instruments in churches and concert halls, plus historic pipe organs recorded in locations around the world, from ancient instruments in vast cathedrals to the “mighty Wurlitzers” of movie house fame.

 “Pipedreams engages a wide range of listeners—not just organists—and that is the magic and the beauty of it.
 Pipedreams is not only an ongoing course in organ repertoire, but it is also a door for people who have never yet heard a pipe organ or gone to an organ recital.” —The American Organist Magazine

 This week's Pipedreams demonstrates that with a good theme, organist-composers can provide an exceptional ‘tour’ of the tonal resources of any instrument.